Share

 Months

 Because the Tranquility calendar was designed as a calendar for science, the 13 months were named after scientists.
 The thirteen individuals who are commemorated by the calendar were all (of course) born on Earth, and despite the large amount of historical data lost during the Technocalypse, much information was preserved on Luna about almost all of them.
-In order, the months are named for the following individuals: Archimedes, Brahe,Copernicus, Darwin, Einstein, Faraday, Galileo, Hippocrates, Imhotep, Jung, Kepler, Lavoisier, and Mendel.
+In order, the months are named for the following individuals: Archimedes, Brahe,Copernicus, Charles Darwin, Einstein, Faraday, Galileo, Hippocrates, Imhotep, Jung, Kepler, Lavoisier, and Mendel.
 Most versions of the calendar have a minimal summary of the person the month is named after, as follows:

 Archimedes (circa 287 to 212 B.C.), Greek mathematician and inventor